-Switching between the different Data Memory sectors is achieved by properly setting the Memory Pointers to correct value when using the indirect addressing method.
+Switching between the different Data Memory sectors is achieved by properly setting the Memory Pointers to correct value.

 Structure

 The Data Memory is subdivided into several sectors, all of which are implemented in 8-bit wide RAM.
 Each of the Data Memory Sector is categorized into two types, the special Purpose Data Memory and the General Purpose Data Memory.
 The address range of the Special Purpose Data Memory for the device is from 00H to 7FH while the General Purpose Data Memory address range is from 80H to FFH.